IceWreck/Flask-React-Boilerplate/README.md

 Webpack is a static module bundler for modern JavaScript applications.
 When webpack processes your application, it internally builds a dependency graph which maps every module your project needs and generates one or more bundles.

+In fact, create-react-app is an abstraction on top of webpack.

-[This article](https://dev.to/crishanks/it-isn-t-magic-it-s-webpack-3ca4) explains it in detail.
+[This article](https://dev.to/crishanks/it-isn-t-magic-it-s-webpack-3ca4) explains webpack in detail.

 ...Graphic from their website...

 Out of the box, webpack only understands JavaScript and JSON files.
 Loaders allow webpack to process other types of files and convert them into valid modules that can be consumed by your application and added to the dependency graph.
-In fact, create-react-app is an abstraction on top of webpack.

 In your empty project directory